SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - Should a warning be shown if ICRD is non-standard?
 - [ ] 5.6.7 Other sub-chunks: Not started
     - UTF-8 support not started
-- [ ] 5.6.9 SFty sub-chunk: Not started
+- [ ] 5.6.9 SFty sub-chunk: 50% complete
-    - Not started
+    - Detects banks that use 8-bit samples or TSC and gives error if found
     - TSC and 8-bit not supported immediately
-- [ ] 5.6.10 SFvx sub-chunk: Not started
+- [x] 5.6.10 SFvx sub-chunk
-    - Not started
+    - Includes error handling for unsupported versions
+    - Warns user if file written to draft specification
-- [ ] 5.6.11 flag sub-chunk: Not started
+- [ ] 5.6.11 flag sub-chunk: 50% complete
+    - Outputs an array containing the feature flags
-    - Not started
+    - Flag comparison code not yet started
     - Feature flag detection code should be extensible so it is easy to add new feature branches
 - [ ] 5.7.1 smpl sub-chunk: Not started
     - Not started